-- (a) Each vehicle shall be so constructed that the occupant/s are protected from the entry of foreign matter into the driving compartment from the road and/or road wheels by the provision of an adequate floor pan and coachwork.
-Floor plates shall be a minimum thickness of 1.5mm steel or 2.0mm aluminium, secured by bolts a minimum size of 6mm or 1/4 turn fasteners; e.g., Dzus.
-Any series production vehicle retaining the original floor pan is exempt from this requirement. - (b) Further, all vehicles shall be equipped with a transmission system so arranged that the propeller shaft and universal joints, if passing through or beneath the passenger compartment, shall be under the floor pan, or fitted in tubes or casings.
-Such floor pans, tubes or casings shall not be of a temporary nature, but shall be joined together and firmly fixed to the coachwork or chassis.
-Any chains used in the transmission of power or for driving any auxiliary component shall be effectively guarded. - (c) Where any engine and/or gearbox/automatic transmission intrudes into the crew area or, in Performance 2WD and Extreme 4WD, has resulted in any modification of the firewall, it must be fitted with a steel bell-housing or scatter shield complying with the provisions of Schedule M (see "General Requirements for Cars and Drivers" in the CAMS Manual of Motor Sport).
+- (a) Each vehicle must be so constructed that the occupant/s are protected from the entry of foreign matter into the driving compartment from the road and/or road wheels by the provision of an adequate floor pan and coachwork.
+Floor plates must be a minimum thickness of 1.5mm steel or 2.0mm aluminium, secured by bolts a minimum size of 6mm or 1/4 turn fasteners; e.g., Dzus.
+Any series production vehicle retaining the original floor pan is exempt from this requirement. - (b) Further, all vehicles must be equipped with a transmission system so arranged that the propeller shaft and universal joints, if passing through or beneath the passenger compartment, must be under the floor pan, or fitted in tubes or casings.
+Such floor pans, tubes or casings must not be of a temporary nature but must be joined and firmly fixed to the coachwork or chassis.
+Any chains used in the transmission of power or for driving any auxiliary component must be effectively guarded. - (c) Where any engine and/or gearbox/automatic transmission intrudes into the crew area or, in Performance 2WD and Extreme 4WD, has resulted in any modification of the firewall, it must be fitted with a steel bell-housing or scatter shield complying with the provisions of Schedule M (see "General Requirements for Cars and Drivers" in the Motorsport Australia Manual).